DGX2000/PyAztec/README.md

 - [X] documentation for the decoding process (./about_aztec)
 - [X] decode some Aztec codes manually for test-cases and documentation
-- [ ] structure the package according to best practices (docs/tests/init files)
+- [X] structure the package according to best practices (tests/init files)
 - [ ] write tests for **step 4** (manually decoded bitstrings)
 - [ ] implement **step 4** of decoding (without FLG(n)/Reed-Solomon/Mixed-Mode at the moment)
 - [ ] write tests for **step 2** (manually transcribed symbols)